 Funding for Ph.D.
 Students

-Typically, Ph.D. students serve as Teaching Assistants (TAs) for half of their first year in the program and Research Assistants (RAs) for the other half.
-Then they TA for the entirety of their second and third years.
-For the 2018-19 academic year, TAs and RAs earned an annual stipend of about $21,500.
-Starting in their fourth year, Ph.D. students typically start teaching their own courses with full responsibility, becoming Graduate Part-Time Instructors (GPTIs) and earning about $24,800.
-All students on a TA, RA, or GPTI appointment also receive full tuition waivers and partial payment of health insurance.
+Typically, Ph.D. students serve as Teaching Assistants (TAs) for their first three years in the program.
+For the 2021-22 academic year, TAs earned an annual stipend of about $22,780.
+Starting in their fourth year, Ph.D. students typically start teaching their own courses with full responsibility, becoming Graduate Part-Time Instructors (GPTIs) and earning about $26,330.
+All students on a TA or GPTI appointment also receive full tuition waivers and partial payment of health insurance.
 Graduate students are, however, responsible for additional fees such as the remainder of health insurance coverage and other University-imposed student fees.
 Fees, including the balance of health insurance not covered by the appointment, can be expected to come to around $2,000-$2,500 for the academic year.
+The Department has no control over any of these figures; they are set centrally by the University.

-Support is guaranteed for a minimum of six years, conditional upon satisfactory progress in the program.
-Some Philosophy Ph.D. students take longer than that to finish a Ph.D program, however; our median time to graduation is six years.
-Although funding into the seventh year and beyond is not officially guaranteed, we have almost always been able to provide such funding.
+Support is guaranteed for five years, conditional upon satisfactory progress in the program.
+Some Philosophy Ph.D. students take longer than that to finish a Ph.D program, however; our median time to graduation is about six years.
+Although funding into the sixth year and beyond is not guaranteed, we have almost always been able to provide such funding.

 GPTIs teach their own introductory-level philosophy courses, in which they are fully responsible for all teaching and grading for the course.
 Teaching one's own course is time-consuming, but also rewarding, and is important preparation for a career of teaching.
 As indicated above, GPTIs earn more than TAs; moreover, when students Advance to Candidacy (typically in their third or fourth year), their fees decrease as well.

-Each year, the Department awards three Departmental Dissertation Fellowships (DDFs).
+Each year, the Department awards a small number of Departmental Dissertation Fellowships (DDFs).
 These fellowships pay the same stipend as a GPTI-ship and come with no teaching duties.
 They are there to give students more time to work on their dissertations.
 The Grad Resources page contains a document that explains the selection criteria for DDFs.

 The Department offers Summer RA-ships to a limited number of students each year.
 Students are invited to apply in the fall semester for the following summer; should combine this RA-ship with work-study funding; and, if awarded a Summer RA-ship, will work with a faculty member who will typically assign them a research project of interest to both parties.
 Summer RA-ships usually pay about $1,000 without work-study and about $2,500 with work-study.
 They do not come with any kind of tuition waiver.